-One Heart for Hope has earned the GuideStar Exchange Seal, signifying we are transparent and proactive in providing information to help our donors make their giving decisions.
+One Heart for Hope has earned the GuideStar Gold Exchange Seal, signifying we are transparent and proactive in providing information to help our donors make their giving decisions.
 View our report, including our latest financial statements and tax return, at Guidestar.org

-“Give Light, Improve Life” campaign, solar lights will be provided to our students and to homes of indigenous families living in remote areas that do not have electricity for more effective and environmentally friendly lighting system.
+“Give Light, Improve Life” campaign, solar lights provided to children and families living in remote areas that do not have electricity for more effective and environmentally friendly lighting system.
 A recent report from the World Bank also showed positive effects of solar lighting on education and learning in many inhabitant villages around the world.

 Over 15 million Filipinos still have no access to electricity, according to a recent study by the World Bank and the Australian Agency for International Development.
 Students are still relying on kerosene lanterns or candles to study at night.
 Families spend as much as 30% of their income on kerosene which are unsafe, uneconomical, and pose serious threats to health especially to women and children due to indoor air pollution.